Tommy Miller: Bury

 On 19 August 2013, Miller joined Bury, with Kevin Blackwell saying "Tommy brings a wealth of experience that is needed at this level.
 He is excellent on the ball and is one of the key players I have been trying to bring to the Club.
 He had offers at higher levels but he was very impressed with the new set up here at Gigg Lane.
 He will be a great asset to the Club."

 Miller left Bury at the end of the 2013–14 season when his contract expired.

 Return to Hartlepool

 At the end of the 2013–14 season, Miller left Bury to join Hartlepool United under the guide of Colin Cooper.
 He injured his calf in October 2014 only making one more appearance which was on 28 April 2015, in the 2–1 win against Exeter City which confirmed Hartlepool's Football League status.
 It was also his 600th career appearance.

 Coaching career

 After acting as caretaker manager following the departure of Jason Ainsley, Miller was announced as the permanent manager of National League North side Spennymoor Town.
 Miller was sacked on 5 December 2021 after just seven months in charge, the club sitting 13th in the table.

+On 3 May 2023, it was announced that Miller would join recently promoted side South Shields as assistant manager to recently appointed manager Julio Arca.
+Arca and Miller were dismissed on 27 December 2023 with South Shields in 8th-place in the National League North, following a six-game winless run.